mattermost/docs/source/boards/work-with-cards.rst

 The default name for a new property is the name of the property type (e.g. **Date**, **URL**) and properties are automatically added to the filter list at the top of the board.
 You can use this to toggle which properties you see displayed on each card preview.

-To rename a property field, open up a card and select **New Property**.
+To rename a property field, open up a card and select the property name.
 Enter the new name in the field provided.
 The change is saved immediately and applied across all cards.

 Mention people
 --------------